VikParuchuri/marker/README.md

 See [below](#benchmarks) for detailed speed and accuracy benchmarks, and instructions on how to run your own benchmarks.

+# Limitations

+PDF is a tricky format, so marker will not always work perfectly.
+Here are some known limitations that are on the roadmap to address:

+- Marker will convert fewer equations to latex than nougat.
+This is because it has to first detect equations, then convert them without hallucation.
+- Whitespace and indentations are not always respected.
+- Not all lines/spans will be joined properly.
+- Only languages similar to English (Spanish, French, German, Russian, etc) are supported.
+Languages with different character sets (Chinese, Japanese, Korean, etc) are not.
+- This works best on digital PDFs that won't require a lot of OCR.
+It's optimized for speed, and limited OCR is used to fix errors.

 # Installation

 This has been tested on Mac and Linux (Ubuntu and Debian).
 You'll need python 3.9+ and [poetry](https://python-poetry.org/docs/#installing-with-the-official-installer).